-The Council has formally adopted CIPFA's Code of Practice on Treasury Management (updated 2017) and complies with the requirements of the Code.
-CIPFA has published the revised codes on 20th December 2021.
-This Council must have regard to these codes of practice when it prepares the Treasury Management Strategy Statement and Annual Investment Strategy, and related reports during the financial year, which are taken to Full Council for approval.
+The Council has formally adopted the 2021 CIPFA's Code of Practice on Treasury Management.
+This Council have regard to these codes of practice when it prepares the Treasury Management Strategy Statement and Annual Investment Strategy, and related reports during the financial year, which are taken to Full Council for approval.